drunksonly/announcements/README.md

 # The Drunks Only San Diego Annoucements Page

-This is the official announcement page for Drunks Only, San Diego.
+This is the official announcement page for Drunks Only in San Diego.

-In case of a contagious virus or other emergency, information as to what Drunks Only will do as far as using an alternate meeting place, creating a virtual meeting place, or displaying other announcements would be displayed here.
+The regular meeting of Drunks Only is hereby cancelled until further notice, due to the Linda Vista Recreation Center and its associated park areas closing due to the COVID-19 virus.
+The Rec.
+Center will remain closed until Monday, April 6th, at the earliest.

+This means that not only are we not able to hold meetings inside, but we are also barred from holding meetings outside on park grounds.
+This mandate has come directly from Linda Vista Rec.
+Center staff.

 ## Details